 Once a company has a uniform forecasting process in place, how does it take its demand planning to the next level of efficiency and effectiveness?
 That was the challenge facing Wells Lamont Corp. in 2003 when the Chicago-based glove manufacturer began looking for a tool that could move its planners out of the data gathering business and into a more strategic role at the company.
-"We wanted to spend less time compiling and identifying areas of the demand plan that needed adjustment action, and we wanted to spend more time making decisions and taking actions based on the data," says Steve Bartok, demand planning manager at Wells Lamont.

 Aside from forecasting on the order of 5,000 stock-keeping units (SKUs) between the two divisions, Wells Lamont faces planning challenges typical of the two sectors in which it operates.
 On the retail side, the company offers products with high seasonality, while demand for its industrial gloves runs in up-and-down cycles that reflect trends for the various product lines on this side of the business.
 As a result, the company's planners cannot take a "cookie-cutter" approach to how they look at demand, performance and forecast adjustments for Wells Lamont's different product lines.